Department of Molecular Sciences

-We offer two PACE (Professional and Community Engagement) units, which give students hands-on experience in the field and we encourage students outside of the faculty to enrol in our Planet unit.
+We offer two PACE (Professional and Community Engagement) units, which give students hands-on experience in the field.
 More information on these units can found in the Macquarie Course Handbook.

 The research interests of the faculty span the chemical and biomolecular sciences, but are unified by the common theme of working at the interface of biology and chemistry.
 These research interests include: